Pimpowashere/Pimpowashere/README.md

 this is mainly 4 pony town,,,

-im usually in the deltarune/undertale area or near the lego/splatoon area, but u might find me somewhere else if im with a friend
+usually at dt/ut area, might ocassionally be somewhere else

-i dont rp fr, dont rp with me unless u ask

-i just be chillin lwk

-spam accounts do nawt follow me okay? okay.

-lowk sliming rammi poobutt
+do not come up roleplaying with me randomly

+hi

+awkward bum

+i like 2 play and draw

+read my strawpage or ill slime u lowk(lie but plz read it ok)

+love my oomfs mwa mwa ram ur getting SLIMED/p